Office of Campus Communications

 Web Content Specialist

-Fullerton College offers general guided tours of its campus by appointment only on Fridays during the fall and spring Semesters, excluding holidays, finals, Men and Women of Distinction, Commencement and when the college and/or Student Affairs is closed.
+Fullerton College offers general guided tours of its campus by appointment only on Fridays during the fall and spring Semesters, excluding holidays, finals, Students of Distinction, Commencement and when the college is closed.

 Large group tours may be arranged on an as-needed basis by calling the Office of Campus Communications at 714-992-7013.